Survey Research Fund

 The ISPS Survey Research Fund supports research projects that advance survey methodology (design or analysis) or pursue novel social science research questions through survey data.
 Examples of such scholarship include, but are by no means limited to, the use or validation of new measurement techniques or analytical methods, investigation of improvements in questionnaire design or sampling, novel approaches to, or uses of, survey data merged with other data, strategies for surveying population groups that are challenging to study, using new technology to obtain survey responses or obtain passive measurements of individual-level variables, or introduction of survey research strategies to domains where these strategies are new or significantly underutilized.

+Successful applications will meet the particular objectives of this RfP.
 Projects that use standard survey tools for the sole purpose of studying opinions, attitudes, beliefs, or self-reported behavior generally do not meet the criteria for support.

 Application information